BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 Compatibility
 -------------

-This mod is compatible with UCP, and in fact requires that UCP's skinpool changes be in place.
+This mod is compatible with UCP 4.1, and in fact requires that UCP 4.1's skinpool changes be in place.
+UCP 4.0 isn't supported with this mod -- be sure to be using the most recent.

-This will obviously conflict with other mods with similar aims. theNocturni's "Enemy Enhancer" is one obvious conflict, though the non-loot-pool parts of Enemy Enhancer would still be active (such as faster enemy animations, etc).
+Cold Dead Hands will obviously conflict with other mods with similar aims. theNocturni's "Enemy Enhancer" is one obvious conflict, though the non-loot-pool parts of Enemy Enhancer would still be active (such as faster enemy animations, etc).